jonathanmeaney-lmk/globale_store/TESTING.md

 - Authentication:
    - Only registered, logged in users can access the Order History page (the link is correctly hidden from non-authenticated users).
-  - If a non-authenticated user tries to access the Order History page by typing the correct URL into the web browser, they are correctly redirected to the login page.
+  - If a non-authenticated user tries to access the Order History page by typing the URL into the web browser, they are correctly redirected to the login page.

 - Responsive design: